Sorting

 Bubble sort

 We'll just mention this last sort because it's so well known, even outside of computer science.
-It's a O(n2) algorithm that really isn't very good.
+It's an O(n2) algorithm that really isn't very good.
 The basic idea is we work our way from the end of the list to the front of the list, with items “bubbling up” to where they need to be.

 def bubble_sort(L):